Pimping and Pandering

 Over the past few years, there has been increased enforcement in pimping cases.
 Both local police and federal agencies are now well-funded to combat human trafficking related offenses.
 Pimping is one of those offenses.
 Unfortunately, police and prosecutors have used the broad language in California’s pimping laws to categorize a wide range of conduct as pimping.
 More and more, pimping cases are being filed against people who in the past would never have been accused of pimping.

-Modern pimping statutes came into law with the stereotypical pimp in mind: Someone who “turns girls out” into working as prostitutes, profits off of them, only shares a fraction of the income with them, and keeps control of them through violence and fear.
+Modern pimping statutes came into law with the stereotypical pimp in mind: someone who “turns girls out” into working as prostitutes, profits off of them, only shares a fraction of the income with them, and keeps control of them through violence and fear.
 The reality of today’s situation is far different.
 Often this is not a matter of people working as escorts or prostitutes under force or fear.
 These are consenting adults who know what they’re getting into.
 The person charged with pimping may not really be a pimp at all.
 It may be someone who assists with putting up ads on a website for a fee, it may be someone who agrees to work as a driver, or provide security.
 Unfortunately, the law does not take any of these grey areas into account.
-And with the pressure on police agencies and prosecutors to aggressively pursue pimping cases, anything that’s even remotely close to pimping gets filed.
+With the pressure on police agencies and prosecutors to aggressively pursue pimping cases, anything that’s even remotely close to pimping gets filed.

-Penal Code Section 266
+California Penal Code Section 266